keystroke3/redpaper/README.md

 The other dependancies will be automatically installed.
 ### Procedure
 When the first two dependancies have been met, you can run the following command to do the install:
-`git clone https://github.com/keystroke3/redpaper.git && cd redpaper`
+`git clone https://github.com/keystroke3/redpaper.git && cd redpaper && sudo sh install.sh`
-`sudo sh install.sh`

 For          information on how to use, please refer to the [Wiki](https://github.com/keystroke3/redpaper/wiki)